Businessman Paddleboarded Across Hudson River Because He Was Running Late To A Meeting

 The horrible traffic from New Jersey to New York City meant that Scott Holt was running late for an important meeting.
 Rather than call to say he’d be late, or to cancel the meeting altogether, Holt made a dramatic decision: he would paddleboard across the Hudson River.

-Commuters watched in amazement as they watched Holt paddleboard in his suit.
-Holt says that when he arrived in New York, that a policeman and a Water Taxi captain were waiting to talk to him.
-Holt described the situation, reported NBC4 New York.
+Commuters watched in amazement as Holt paddleboarded in his suit.
+Holt says that when he arrived in New York, a policeman and a Water Taxi captain were waiting to talk to him.
+Holt described the situation, as reported NBC4 New York.

 “The Waterway guy was straight out of a movie, screaming, ‘Are you trying to f****** die out here? … He was being helpful but cursing me out at the same time.”